mtsmn/IoT/reference/security/set_up_certificates.md

 For more information about messaging server certificates, see [the Connect Raspberry Pi to IBM Watson IoT Platform using Self-Signed Server Certificate recipe ![External link icon](../../../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/recipes/tutorials/connect-raspberry-pi-to-ibm-watson-iot-platform-using-selfsigned-server-certificate/){: new_window}

-### Custom domains (Beta)
+### Custom domains
-{: #custom_domains}
+{: #custom-domains}

-**Important**: The custom domains feature for messaging server certificates is available only as part of a limited Beta program.
-To enable custom domains, turn on the **Experimental Features** on the **Settings** page.

-As part of the Beta feature, messaging server certificates accept custom domains.
+Messaging server certificates accept custom domains.
 The following format must be followed for the certificate CN or SubjectAltName:

 - `orgId.messaging.<custom domain>`